Great Expectations

 GOAL

-Increase users adoption rate and use of our Cloud product by allowing users to run and apply Expectations to sample dataset to better understand how GX Cloud can help their organizations.
+Increase users adoption rate and use of GX Cloud by allowing users to run and apply Expectations to sample dataset to better understand how GX Cloud can help their organizations.

 Brainstorming & Research